-Java 8u31 has been out in the wild for 10 days.
-It is disabling SSLv3 by default.
+Java 8u45 has been out in the wild for some time.
+It is improving JAR file handing and is highly recommended.
 Here’s the latest mirror download for 64-bit machines.

-Recent Note: The latest Java versions makes one considerable change.
-It disables SSLv3 support by default due to the security threat it poses.
+Recent Changes And Notes: The latest Java versions makes one considerable change.
+It improves JAR file handing.
+The version before that disabled SSLv3 support by default due to the security threat it poses.
 If you are using an old browser, you are encouraged to upgrade immediately.
 You can verify whether or not you are vulnerable to SSLv3 attacks here.
 Server admins are encouraged to disable SSLv3 support on their servers – As pointed out by Google SSLv3 is considered broken and insecure.

 Download Java 8